by Sarah Arrow

-In my last article I shared one of the fundamentals when it comes to social media influence.
-In this post we’re going to explore the types of influencers and next month we’re going to look at how to find and connect with the right type of influencer for your business.
+In my last article, I shared one of the fundamentals when it comes to social media influence.
+In this post, we’re going to explore the types of influence and next month we’re going to look at how to find and connect with the right type of influencer for your business.

-When you consider the types of influencer you have to go back in time to 1959 to French and Raven, two social psychologists who explored influence and power (The base of social power http://en.wikipedia.org/wiki/French_and_Raven’s_five_bases_of_power).
-You should also check out Shiv Singh and his social influence articles (http://shivsingh.com/goingsocial/2008/05/social-influence-marketing-und.html).
+When you consider the types of influencers you have to go back in time to 1959 to French and Raven, two social psychologists who explored influence and power.
 French and Raven discovered there are five main types of social power used by people.
-Singh refers to them as experts, positional and referent.
+Singh refers to them as experts, positional, and referent.

 These three types are the most common types of influencer and you need to know who your target audience connects with and why.